snazzypapa/qbitmgr/README.md

 1. Automaticly set share limits for torrents in qbittorrent based on trackers and categories.

-2. Automatically manage files once completed: delete unwanted files by type and move files based on genre.
+2. Automatically manage files once completed: delete unwanted files by file extension and move files based on genre.

 3. Add templated RSS auto download rules and download categories from the command line.